Using the Library

 The Library is open to holders of current readers' cards Monday through Saturday:

-The Library is closed to readers on the following holidays: New Year’s Day, Martin Luther King, Jr. Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve Day, and Christmas Day.
+The Library is closed to readers on the following holidays: New Year’s Eve, New Year’s Day, the day after New Year’s (Jan.
+2), Martin Luther King, Jr. Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Thanksgiving weekend (Nov.
+24-26), Christmas Eve Day, and Christmas Day.

 The Huntington's Botanical Division also maintains a curatorial collection not open to the general public.
 Readers at The Huntington may request materials from the Botanical Library through the Reader Services Department.